Blacktreein/planning/architecture/stages/AB-1.md

 | service layer for endpoints to handle the logic                                         | ✅ Done | 🐍Backend  |
 | controller for the endpoints to handle endpoints                                        | ✅ Done | 🐍Backend  |

-## Create message and connect to queue
+## Create message and connect backend to queue

-- A messsage is created and connected to the queue for the deployment -
+- A messaging queue is created and is connected to the main backend for deployemnt
+-

 | Task                                                                                | Status  | Tags          |
 | ----------------------------------------------------------------------------------- | ------- | ------------- |